 Place fire extinguishers strategically around your home in areas that are prone to fires.
 If your goal to protect your home from fire, you’ll need to keep a fire extinguisher in your home.
 You’ll need one in the kitchen area, close to a fireplace, and outdoors near where you cook out.
 It’s also a good idea to have one in the garage or near areas where flammables are stored.
 Many experts suggest having one in every room of the house.
 Remember they do not last forever, always check their expiry date and ensure they are up to date.
 Replace or refill them as needed.

 Use a fire retardant spray to protect indoor fabric furniture.
 A fire retardant spray for fabric can be used on indoor furnishings to protect them if a fire does break out.
 Retardant products can slow the effects of a fire and keep furniture from adding to the flames.
-We offer fire retardant sprays at National Fireproofing.
+We offer laboratory tested fire retardant sprays at low cost to home owners, home builders, etc.

 Clean up Junk.